App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 A checking account is considered a safe place to keep your money.
-This account makes it easy for you to manage your finances and pay bills, and keeping a checking account in good standing will help create a positive financial profile.Most banks allow you to apply for a checking account online and do all your banking through a mobile app, allowing you to take advantage of many conveniences.Here's a guide to bank and credit union checking accounts in 2023.
-We explain why you may need one, how to choose the right checking account, what documents you will need, and the steps to take to open a checking account online.
+This account makes it easy for you to manage your finances and pay bills, and keeping a checking account in good standing will help create a positive financial profile.Most banks allow you to apply for a checking account online and do all your banking through a mobile app, allowing you to take advantage of many conveniences.Keep reading to learn how to open a checking account online in 2025, plus why you may need one, how to choose the right checking account, and what documents you may need to get started.

 What Is a Checking Account?

-The money in your checking account can be used to make purchases and pay bills.
-Some people set up direct deposit of their paycheck into their checking account.Checking account holders can withdraw money from an ATM with a debit card, as well as write checks to pay bills.
+A checking account is a type of bank account designed for day-to-day financial transactions, such as deposits, withdrawals, and payments.
+Some people set up direct deposit so their paycheck is automatically deposited into their account.Checking account holders can withdraw money from an ATM with a debit card, as well as write checks to pay bills.
 Checking accounts are one of the most liquid types of bank accounts.
 There are rarely restrictions on accessing funds.
 Because of this, banks don’t pay interest on the balance, although some banks offer tiered checking accounts with low APYs, and some credit unions pay dividends on account balances.There are fees associated with many checking accounts, such as monthly service fees and overdraft fees.
 Some banks offer overdraft protection, which negates such fees by declining transactions greater than your checking account balance or automatically transferring funds from a linked savings account.

 Opening a Checking Account Online

-You can open a checking account in person by visiting a local branch.
-But opening a checking account online is increasingly popular.
-This way you can take advantage of automated tools and features, like setting up bills to pay online on a certain day.
-If you apply in-person, a brick and mortar branch might accept cash, but an online application with a minimum initial balance will typically require a deposit through ACH transfer, a debit card, or a check.With some banks, you can open a checking account online instantly with no deposit.
-With others, it might take a few days for the bank to open your account.
-The banks rarely perform credit checks, but they may look into your banking history.It’s a good idea to verify that the Federal Deposit Insurance Corporation (FDIC) or National Credit Union Administration (NCUA) insures the checking accounts at the bank you are interested in.Recommended: What Is Relationship Banking?
+While you can open a checking account in person by visiting a local branch, it’s also possible to open a checking account online.
+Opening an account online allows you to take advantage of automated tools and features, like setting up online bill pay.
+Plus, you can do it from the comfort of your own home.
+When opening a checking account, you may be required to make a minimum deposit.
+If you apply in-person, a brick and mortar branch might accept cash, but an online application with a minimum initial balance will typically require a deposit through ACH transfer, a debit card, or a check.It’s a good idea to verify that the Federal Deposit Insurance Corporation (FDIC) or National Credit Union Administration (NCUA) insures the checking accounts at the bank you are interested in.Recommended: What Is Relationship Banking?

 Is It Free to Open a Checking Account?